fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport performance in Pays de Gex (III).md

 ---
 layout: post
 title: 'Traffic prediction based on public transport performance in Pays de Gex (III): Data analysis and prediction'
-date: 2017-08-07
+date: 2017-09-11
 ---

 This is the third part of the series on the project about traffic prediction.
 You can see it online here: [http://fergonco.org/border-rampage/](http://fergonco.org/border-rampage/).

-In the [previous post](/2017/12/12/blabla) I introduced the process gathering data from public transport.
+In the [previous post]({{ site.baseurl }}{% post_url 2017-09-04-Traffic prediction based on public transport performance in Pays de Gex (II) %}) I introduced the process gathering data from public transport.

 In this one I will show the process of analyzing the data and generating predictions, in blue on the following diagram.